Table of Contents

-Stamets came up with the combination of psilocybin mushrooms and lion’s mane for its dual capacity to 1) create new neurons and neural pathways in the brain, and also 2) to repair existing neurological damage.
+The Stamets Stack combines the medicinal mushroom Lion’s Mane with niacin (vitamin B3) and psilocybin (the active compound of magic mushrooms or magic truffles).
+Stamets came up with the combination of psilocybin mushrooms and Lion’s Mane for its dual capacity to create new neurons and neural pathways in the brain, and also to repair existing neurological damage.

 What is Lion's Mane?